-1. Indicates the blade is identified as a part from the original machine manufacturer.
+1. This mark indicates that the blade is identified as a part from the original machine manufacturer.

-- 1. Warning-do not operate the mower with the deflector up or removed; keep the deflector in place. - 2.
+- - 1.
+Warning-do not operate the mower with the deflector up or removed; keep the deflector in place. - 2.
 Cutting/dismemberment hazard of hand or foot, mower blade-stay away from moving parts.